rory-bedford/antelop-docs/docs/source/index.rst

-Welcome to Antelope's documentation!
+Welcome to Antelop's documentation!
 ====================================

-**Antelope** is a data storage and processing platform for neuroscientists.
+**Antelop** is a data storage and processing platform for neuroscientists.

-Antelope consists of a centralised lab storage server (built on MySQL and S3), and a set of computational pipelines to process and analyse this data.
+Antelop consists of a centralised lab storage server (built on MySQL and S3), and a set of computational pipelines to process and analyse this data.
 It provides two tools for users to interact with their data:

 1. A **graphical user interface**, which provides a simple and intuitive means for users to: